-8. FIXED DEPOSITS WITH LICENSED FINANCIAL INSTITUTIONS
+9. FIXED DEPOSITS WITH LICENSED FINANCIAL INSTITUTIONS

-The Society's fixed deposits have a maturity period ranging from 3 months to 12 months (2020: 9 months to 12 months) and earn weighted average effective interest rate of 1.89% (2020: 2.29%) per annum at the reporting date.
+The Society's fixed deposits have a maturity period ranging from 3 months to 12 months (2021: 3 months to 12 months) and earn weighted average effective interest rate of 2.12% (2021: 1.89%) per annum at the reporting date.

-9. FINANCIAL INSTRUMENTS
+10. FINANCIAL INSTRUMENTS

-A financial instrument is any contract that gives rise to both a financial asset of one enterprise and a financial liability or equity instrument of another enterprise.
+A financial instrument is any contract that gives rise to both a financial assets of one enterprise and a financial liability or equity instrument of another enterprise.